 In order to design the building for this Project such that interior noise levels are acceptable, an acoustic study with actual on-site measurements of the existing ambient noise levels and modeled future ambient noise levels needs to be conducted.
 The acoustic study of the existing ambient noise levels should be conducted over a one-week period. and report the dBA CNEL or Ldn.
 This study will allow for the selection of a building envelope and windows with a sufficient STC such that the indoor noise levels are acceptable.
 A mechanical supply of outdoor air ventilation to allow for a habitable interior environment with closed windows and doors will also be requires.
-Such a ventilation to control exterior noise within building interiors.
+Such a ventilation system would allow windows and doors to be kept closed at the occupant's discretion to control exterior noise within building interiors.